emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 My iTalki lessons quickly became a regular part of my week, with a few months of interruption here and there when I'd move or travel back and forth between the US and Denmark (to visit my partner).
 I'd say I averaged something like one lesson every two weeks over the following year.

-Until I took the B2 Goethe exam, I continued learning German almost exclusively using comprehensible input.
+Up through B2, I continued learning German almost exclusively using comprehensible input.
 The only significant change was that I started to try and do some output in German — writing or speaking — at least once a week.
 I barely did any structured "studying" at all.

 > At the end of the day, structured language studying is like a fork.
 It can help you eat, but at the end of the day you're going to need to put some food on it if you want to digest anything.

-I continued booking conversation practice lessons with iTalki tutors and eventually added language exchange to the mix.
+I kept booking conversation practice lessons with iTalki tutors and eventually added language exchange to the mix.
 I found a German exchange partner through MyLanguageExchange.com and we've been meeting every couple of weeks to chat since then, and I found an in-person German exchange partner at my new university once I started my Masters in Autumn 2020.

+Eventually, all this speaking with sympathetic partners got me over (or mostly over) my embarrassment about speaking German in front of native speakers.
+I started speaking a bit with my partner.
+But he's stubborn and likes English, and  the German I did learn from him was all deepest Austrian dialect... which sometimes actually hurts more than it helps when it came to grammar.
+Talking in front of him and his family was a big motivation boost, though.

 For writing practice, I'd occasionally have my iTalki tutors correct journal entries in German or upload writing to LangCorrect.com for corrections.
 I also wrote to a few penpals via Speakly.
 [Here's a post I wrote with some ideas for different ways to get writing practice.](https://www.monoglotanxiety.com/blog/11-ways-to-practice-writing-in-a-foreign-language/)

 Back when I was still using Anki (a phase lasting about 4 months), [I'd turn my corrected writing mistakes into Anki flashcards](https://www.monoglotanxiety.com/blog/spaced-repetition-writing/) to remember the corrections.

+My "studying" phases were always rather short and never lasted longer than a few weeks.
+I have trouble sticking to plans.
+I don't have trouble listening to podcasts.

 ### Taking the Goethe B2 exam

-I'd say the "end" of my intermediate phase really came when I took the Goethe B2 exam, because not long after that I moved to Austria and that obviously changed how I am learning German significantly.
+I'd say the "end" of my intermediate phase came around when I took the Goethe B2 exam, because not long after that I moved to Austria and that obviously changed how I learn German significantly.

 [I already wrote a post about how I studied for the exam (spoiler alert: I did not study much).](https://www.monoglotanxiety.com/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score/) But long story short, I spent about 8 hours spread over 2 weeks prepping by doing practice speaking tasks with my iTalki tutor and running through a few practice exams.